 Your Rebrand Isn’t About You

 There are many reasons companies rebrand, but not all of them are good.
-Often, companies rebrand because sales are lagging; thinking a new logo or a new look and feel will magically drive sales through the roof, they design to the tastes of internal decision-makers and, unsurprisingly, achieve mixed results.
+Often, companies rebrand because sales are lagging.
+They think a new logo or a new look and feel will magically drive sales through the roof.
+So, they design to the tastes of internal decision-makers and, unsurprisingly, achieve mixed results.

 Jump to a section:

 - You’ve Lost Your Purpose